-This new version has been specifically designed for mining and related industries compact and more rugged to handle tougher environments such as underground or open-pit mines.
+common in the cement industry, the CNA3 is more compact and more rugged to handle tougher environments such as underground or open-pit mines.

 One of the most notable features of the CNA3 is the 'open top' configuration - there is no upper section of the analyzer mounted above the belt.
 This feature makes the CNA3 suitable for practically all belt widths, belt depths, speeds or trough angles.